Quebec Route 167

 Route 167 is an isolated provincial highway in Quebec, Canada.
 It begins at the shore of Lac Saint-Jean in Saint-Félicien.
 It proceeds north-west to Chibougamau 232 km away.
-There are no services along this long stretch.
+The only services along this long stretch are at La Doré and Chibougamau.
 At Chibougamau, the highway turns north-east towards Mistissini.

 Maps are conflicting about the northernmost extent of this highway.
 The latest provincial road map shows the highway ending 16 km south of Mistissini, while the pavement does continue to the town itself.
 According to Ministère des transports publication "Distances routières", the route continues up as far as Lac-Albanel, east of Lac Mistassini.